awsdocs/aws-lambda-developer-guide/doc_source/with-cloudtrail-example.md

    --role arn:aws:iam::123456789012:role/lambda-cloudtrail-role
    ```

-## Step 5: Adding Permissions to the Lambda Function Policy<a name="with-cloudtrail-example-configure-event-source-add-permission"></a>
+## Step 5: Adding permissions to the Lambda function policy<a name="with-cloudtrail-example-configure-event-source-add-permission"></a>

 The Lambda function's resource policy needs permissions to allow Amazon S3 to invoke the function\.